henrywhite2727/DANDAS/README.md

                  iii) 'No_plot' : If no plot is desired, this is the input for you!

+    reduce_runtime:  This input can reduce the run-time (in the case of a custom halo profile) by omitting calculations based on data from PONE, GRAND, and TAMBO                        experiments.
+                     i) True: If the user wants to omit lifetime and annihilation cross section calculations based on on data from PONE, TAMBO, and                                               GRAND to significantly reduce run time

+                     ii) False: If user wants to see limits calculated from PONE, TAMBO, and GRAND data.
+Results in a significant (30 minute) increase in                                            run time if a custom DM halo profile is input.

     data:  This option allows the user to save the strongest annihilation cross section and decay limits as an array.
 Inputs are
                  i) True : This will output the bounds on annihilation cross section and lifetime as a 2D array over the mass range specified in the m_x **kwarg.
 This array will be saved within the variable used to call DANDAS.
 Note that these bounds are only based on published neutrino data, NOT                             projected sensitivies to neutrinos (shown on plots as dotted lines) ii) False: DANDAS will not output any data

     Optional inputs (**kwargs)